Modular construction 101: here’s how it’s making buildings sustainable

 What is modular construction?

 Modular construction is where buildings are made of repeated and standardised sections, known as ‘modules’.
-While it is technically a form of prefabrication, this modern method of construction focuses on building large and repeated sections, whereas prefabrication is reserved for specific components and materials.
+While it is technically a form of prefabrication, this modern method of construction focuses on the offsite construction of large and repeated sections, whereas prefabrication is reserved for specific components and materials.

 As with prefabricated buildings, modules are constructed in an off-site factory setting under controlled conditions, away from the site of the project itself.
-The vast majority of the work is completed in this environment before the modules are transported to the site for assembly, and all work still conforms with modern building codes, regulations and standards.
+In this type of construction, the vast majority of the work is completed here before the modules are transported to the site for assembly, with all work still conforming to modern building codes, regulations and standards.

 Learn more: A guide to prefabrication (and how it’s transforming construction)